List of News and Information about baic on 4WheelsNews.com

 The joint venture, called the Beijing Benz Automotive Co., currently produces around 80,000 C-class and "stretch" E-class sedans in China annually, says Autonews.
 Daimler revealed that it will boost production, but it did not disclose how much capacity it plans to add.Read the entire article Daimler, BAIC seeking $2 billion in loans for new production lines and an engine factory

-An agreement was signed by Daimler AG and Beijing Automotive Industry Corp. to invest 2 billion euros for the production of four new models in China, the expansion of its engine production, and construction of a new r&d center.
+An agreement was signed by Daimler AG and Beijing Automotive Industry Corp. to invest EUR2 billion for the production of four new models in China, the expansion of its engine production, and construction of a new r&d center.

 The tooling and design rights to the outgoing Saab 9-5 are likely to be bought by the Beijing Automotive Industry Corporation (BAIC), according to our sources.